Stanley London® Serialized

 Sorry, the inlaid brass diamond cannot be engraved.

-The Miniature Box Sextant is offered in both polished and antique patina finishes, and either version is offered at only $88.
+The Miniature Box Sextant is offered in both polished and antique patina finishes, $70.95 and $51.95, respectively.